Supporting local food systems by

 because it does

-Access to fresh nutrient dense food is a human right, all recipients of SNAP, WIC and low income seniors should have access to fresh produce at their local Farmers' Market, check out National Farmers Market Coalition and learn more about activating these programs in your community, and if your Farmers Market is already on board --help spread the word
+Access to fresh nutrient dense food is a human right, all recipients of SNAP, WIC and low income seniors and everyone has the right to fresh produce at their local farmers' market

 Ask your local grocery stores, restaurants, and caterers to put seasonal, regional and sustainability produced food on the menu